Correlation Function of Self-Conjugate Partitions: $q$-Difference Equation and Quasimodularity

+The authors state that there is no conflict of interest, and no datasets were generated or analysed during the current study.

 .
+The authors are grateful to the anonymous referee for many excellent suggestions.
 The authors would like to thank Professor Shuai Guo for his encouragement.
 The second-named author would like to thank Professor Di Yang for helpful discussions.
-The second-named author is supported by the NSFC grant (No. 12288201), the China Postdoctoral Science Foundation (No. 2023M743717), and the China National Postdoctoral Program for Innovative Talents (No. BX20240407).
+The second-named author is supported by the NSFC grant (No. 12401079).